 They won’t actually talk to the customer – next on the deficiencies is that they will rely on what they captured in the CRM tool during the sales case.
 Maybe a past email or two, or a transcript/notes from a few phone calls or meetings will be reviewed.
 The passage of time will make these unreliable, and most importantly, they will be snippets from BEFORE the order closed (won or lost).
 Sales people are notoriously poor at adding to the trove of CRM data after a case closes

 I could go on for a few more hours, but by and large internal win / loss analysis is not likely to yield actionable data.
 And putting sales in charge of it is putting the fox in charge of the henhouse.
 Thus this will be a very predictable 90 minutes of my afternoon.
-Hence the game:
+On to the game...

 The Drinking Game